-45. Contingent Liabilties
+44. Contingent Liabilities

-At 31 March 2014, the Council had the following material contingent liabilities:
+At 31 March 2015, the Council had the following material contingent liabilities:

 - 1. In addition to the provision for the refund of land charges fees referred to in note 34 a group of property search companies have indicated that they may bring a claim against all English and Welsh authorities for alleged anti-competitive behaviour.
-It is not clear what the value of any such claim would be.
+It is not clear what the value of any such claim would be .
 It is possible that additional claimants may come forward to submit claims for refunds but none have been intimated at present. - 2.
 The Council has a potential liability to repay care fees and interest as a result of a 1999 test case and subsequent guidance from the Department of Health in 2002 that confirmed that no charges can be made for services provided under section 117 of the 1983 Mental Health Act.
 There may be cases where claimants will come forward that were either not identified as S117 in 2002 or not highlighted as S117 at the start of the care package following discharge from hospital. - 3.
-The Council, along with three other local authorities in West London, has entered into a loan agreement with the West London Waste Authority (WLWA).
-There is a legal agreement between the WLWA and Ealing detailing the total value of the loan (£15m), the agreed interest rate, payment dates for making the loan (milestone dates), and repayment dates and amounts.
-However, if there were a force majeure type event there is a possibility that a milestone may not be completed, creating a potential liability for the Council. - 4.
 The Council has 5 employment disputes where the Council could be ordered to pay compensation.
 The maximum liability for these is estimated at £158,000.
-However, due to the inherent uncertainties surrounding their outcome, the Council has not made a provision for these in the accounts. - 5.
-The Council's accounts includes a provision for NNDR appeals which is based on appeals currently known.
-This does not however include a figure for appeals yet to be lodged with the Valuation Office as this cannot be measured with sufficient reliability.
+However, due to the inherent uncertainties surrounding their outcome, the Council has not made a provision for these in the accounts.

-46. Contingent Assets
+45. Contingent Assets

-At 31 March 2014, the Council had no material contingent assets At 31 March 2013, the Council had no material contingent assets
+At 31 March 2015, the Council had no material contingent assets.